 As an Argentinian, the melancholy of tango is part of Pérès Gibaut’s identity, and it imbues the pieces that take part in this exhibition.
 The paintings show an attempt to connect with the moments and places that are irreparably in the past.
 Childhood recollections and references to Buenos Aires are a constant but subtle presence.
 The stained and worn-out pieces of canvas, untidily sown together and stretched, evoke a feeling of abandonment.
 The paintings resemble artifacts made of second-hand materials that, like fading memories, belong in the past.

-The idea of the limits of language is at the center of this work.
+The idea of the limits of language is at the center of his body of work.
 Words have become meaningless.
 They have been cropped, erased, relegated to the corners, forgotten.
 The artist uses this mechanism to speak of the impossibility of accurate translations and all that is left unsaid.

 The uncertainty and anxiety that come from this state of being in limbo are apparent.
 Nevertheless, there is also a freedom that seems to go with them, expressed in Pérès Gibaut’s playful use of materials and techniques.
 His innovative approach is refreshing and, perhaps, an affirmation of hope in the future.

-Born in Buenos Aires, Argentina, Christian Pérès Gibaut started his journey in the Arts in 2011, after a long career as a Project Manager.
-Over the last ten years, he has completed several public art projects in South America and Canada and built a remarkable body of work, primarily in painting and mosaics.
+Born in Buenos Aires, Argentina, Christian Pérès Gibaut started his journey in the arts in 2011, after a long career as a Project Manager.
+Over the last ten years, he has completed several public art projects in South America and in Canada, and built a remarkable body of work, primarily in painting and mosaics.
 He has received several grants by the Edmonton Arts Council to explore ideas such as Identity, Memory, and Immigration; the Limits of Language and Possibilities of Meaning; and the Dematerialisation of Mosaic.
-He holds a BA in Social Sciences and Humanities and is co-founder of Red Knot Studio, which specializes in mosaic installations and site-specific art.
+He holds a bachelor’s degree in Social Sciences and Humanities and is a co-founder of Red Knot Studio, which specializes in mosaic installations and site-specific art.
 In 2019 he and his partner were awarded the Civic Precinct Public Art Project to connect Churchill Square and Centennial Plaza through child-friendly sculptures.
-He lives and works in Edmonton, AB.
+He lives and works in Edmonton..

-Top Image: Matador. (detail), acrylic, charcoal, spray paint, thread on canvas 2020
+Top Image: In the break of day (detail), acrylic, charcoal, spray paint, thread on canvas 2020

 Courtesy of the Artist